-This must be determined by the facts and circumstances of each case.
+Whether these requirements are met must be determined by the facts and circumstances of each case.

-In most cases it should be a relatively simple matter to show that once trade commences the relevant expenditure would have been capable of producing income if incurred at that time.
+In most situations it should be a relatively simple matter to show that once trade commences the relevant expenditure would have been capable of producing income if incurred at that time.